cutlerCLI/cutlercli.github.io/book/src/external-commands.md

 ensure_first = true
 ```

+## Ensuring Binaries

-You may also want to "ensure" certain binaries/programs in `$PATH` before running them.
+You may want to ensure that certain binaries/programs are available in `$PATH` before running an external command.
 You can do so with the `required` field, like this:

 ```toml
 [command.dev-env]